AlexTLeo/stvl_tiago/README.md

 ## Introduction
 In this analysis, the performance of the [Spatio-Temporal Voxel Layer](https://github.com/SteveMacenski/spatio_temporal_voxel_layer/tree/galactic) was tested, using a simulated turtlebot3 robot equipped with an RGBD camera, according to some benchmarks:
 - CPU consumption given different voxel sizes
-- RAM usage given different voxel decay times
+- RAM usage given different voxel sizes
 - Other qualitative observations

 Additionally, lab experiments will be conducted on the **TIAGo** robot from **PAL Robotics** to confirm our simulations.